 Mid-July 2024: Presenters notified of date/time for presentation

-August 15, 2019: Presenters must be registered for Conference
+September 23, 2024: Presenters must be registered for conference

-October 24, 2019: Deadline to upload digital presentation materials for Conference mobile app
+November 12, 2024: Deadline to upload digital presentation materials for conference mobile app

 Your proposal has the best chance of being selected if you:

-While education solutions for families are many, this conference and the selected presentations will focus on education solutions that touch all members of the family.
-Presentations that focus on two-generation learning within programming and that are relative to family literacy, family learning, and/or family engagement are encouraged.
-To maximize your chance of selection to present, please submit a proposal that meets one of our focused content strands:
+While education solutions for families are many, this conference and the selected presentations focus on education solutions that involve all members of the family and help to advance equity in communities.
+Presentations must focus on multigenerational learning strategies, best practices, or innovations, or family learning research, evaluation, or policy.
+To maximize your chance of selection to present, please submit a proposal that meets one of our focused content areas:

 The four-component Family Literacy model includes children’s education, adult education, parent education, and interactive parent-child literacy and learning activities (Parent and Child Together [PACT] Time®).
 Presentations in this content area may include such topics as: learner diversity; adult English as a second language (ESL) classes; high school equivalency preparation; literacy education; adults supporting children’s education; career and college readiness; building strong technology skills that support education and work goals; goal setting for participants; intergenerational instructional strategies; curricular implementation; collaboration among early childhood and adult education; language and literacy strategies for multilingual families; innovative early childhood practices; assessments supporting instruction; learners with disabilities; dual-language learners; recruiting and retaining families for programming; community partnerships that align with families learning; and new innovations in family literacy services.